paul1956/CareLink/README.md

 ## What's New in this release
 New in 3.8.1.0
-- Added display of high and low deviations
+- Added display of high and low Standard Deviations

 New in 3.8.0.11
 - Fixed serious error in calculation for MaxBasal per hour for 780G